terra-money/docs/tutorial-style-guide.md

 # Tutorial style guide

 Tutorials are guides that walk users through specific actions to achieve a goal.
 Tutorials should start from scratch.
-Tutorials should teach the basics of getting started, and include one real-world example of a specific action.
+Tutorials should teach the basics of getting started and include one real-world example of a specific action.

 For more information on tutorials, visit the [Diataxis framework site](https://diataxis.fr/tutorials/)

 ## Audience

 The audience for a tutorial is a complete beginner.
 Do not assume any prerequisites, other than the very basics: they have a terminal and a code editor installed, and they know how to copy, paste, and press enter.
-All other instruction should be written out.
+All other instructions should be written out.
 Any required dependencies or installations should be included in the [prerequisites](#prerequisites) section.

+Users of a tutorial should be able to walk through an entire tutorial and complete a specific task.

 ## Writing style

 Tutorials are written in inviting and clear language.
 Tutorials should include the necessary information to help a user achieve a specific task.
-Tutorials start from the begining, and do not assume prior knowledge of the subject.
+Tutorials start from the beginning and do not assume prior knowledge of the subject.

 Tutorials are action-oriented.
 Try not to include information that is not necessary to the action being described.
 If you want to include supplemental information, create an [explanation](https://diataxis.fr/explanation/) page and link out to it.